Skip to main content

 • When a librarian doesn't know an answer, they stop.
 They have professional ethics.

 • When an LLM doesn't have the data, it imputes.
-It fills the blank with a statistically likely pattern because its only mandate is to finish the sentence.
+6

+The model fills the blank with a statistically likely pattern because its only mandate is to finish the sentence.
 I was reading these imputations as "lies" because I was projecting intent where there is only a mechanism balancing a mathematical ledger.

 • Find me articles about X and summarize them - High disappointment